Nollywood: Nollywood at 20 controversy

 Several filmmakers and stakeholders expressed their displeasure with the supposed false celebration; Kunle Afolayan commented: "The whole idea of Nollywood at 20 does not make sense to me because the Nollywood that I know is more than 20 years.
 I remember my father shot a film about 37 years ago and I also grew up in the industry.
 As far as (I) am concerned, it's absolute crap".
 In another interview, he stated: "If Nollywood is the name that people decide to call the movie industry in Nigeria, then I am part of it.
 If Nollywood is what they say is 20 years, then I am not part of that Nollywood because I have been doing film business for more than 30 years now".
 Jide Kosoko also commented: "The Nigerian movie industry as far as I'm concerned is not 20 years.
 If we all truly belong to the same industry, then the industry I belong to is not 20 years.
 There is a need to tell the world the sincere story of our industry and don't rubbish the pioneers.
 As far as I am concerned, what they are celebrating is Living in Bondage and not Nollywood".
-Tunde Kelani stated: "how will Nollywood be celebrating 20 years and I am over 40 years in the industry?".
+Tunde Kelani stated: "How will Nollywood be celebrating 20 years and I am over 40 years in the industry?".

-President of Actors Guild of Nigeria at the time, Ibinabo Fiberesima, admitted that Nollywood is more than 20, but gave what was considered an unconvincing statement on the reason behind the event, stating: "It's about celebrating our own even though Nollywood is more than 20 years.
+President of Actors Guild of Nigeria at the time, Ibinabo Fiberesima, admitted that Nollywood is more than 20 years, but gave what was considered an unconvincing statement on the reason behind the event, stating: "It's about celebrating our own even though Nollywood is more than 20 years.
 It's been long that people have been celebrating us but right now, we are celebrating ourselves and giving lots back to the society.
 It's a good step we have taken especially now that the qualities of our movies have improved".